duckdb-faiss-ext/duckdb-faiss-ext/README.md

  - `k`: The amount of results to be returned.
  - `q`: The query vector for which the nearest neighbors should be computer.

-And a variant with parameters:
+And, a variant with parameters:

 ```sql
 CALL faiss_search(string name, integer k, List q, MAP<string, string> parameters);
 ```

  - `parameters`: The parameters for searching the index.
 For example passing `{'efSearch': '1000'}` when searching`HNSW` index, will set the efSearch field to 1000.
 This is recursive, for example, when using an `IVF` with `HNSW`, `ivf.efSearch` can be used to set the `efSearch` value for the `HNSW` index.
-Note that currently, the implementation is verry limmited.
-Recursion is only implemented for `IDMap` and `IVF`, and only very few fields are implemented.
-This is because I did not need these for my thesis, but should be easy to add.
+Note that currently, the implementation is limited.
+Recursion is only implemented for `IDMap` and `IVF`, and a few fields have been implemented only.
+Extending the coverage of additional FAISS options should be easy.

-`faiss_search` returns a list of structs with 3 fields: `rank` of type `INTEGER`, `label` of type `BIGINT`, `distance` of type `DISTANCE`.
-The length of this list is always `k`, even if not enough results were found.
-In this case the `label` field is `-1`.
+`faiss_search` returns a list of structs with 3 fields: `rank` (of type `INTEGER`), `label` (of type `BIGINT`), and `distance` (of type `DISTANCE`).
+The length of this list is fixed at `k`, even if an insufficient number of results is found - when the `label` field would correspond to `-1`.

 ### faiss\_search\_filter